desec-io/desec-stack/README.md

     Further tools that are required to start hacking are git and curl.
     Recommended, but not strictly required for desec-stack development is to use certbot along with Let's Encrypt and PyCharm. jq, httpie, libmariadbclient-dev, libpq-dev, python3-dev (>= 3.11) and python3-venv (>= 3.11) are useful if you want to follow this guide.
-    The webapp requires nodejs.
+    The webapp requires Node.js.
 To install everything you need for this guide except docker and docker-compose, use

        sudo apt install certbot curl git httpie jq libmariadbclient-dev libpq-dev nodejs npm python3-dev python3-venv libmemcached-dev